 “Yes, a mess,” Angel agrees cheerfully.

+Panic churns in my stomach.
 Invite my father for tea?
-Panic churns in my stomach at the thought.
 It might be a well-intentioned idea, but it’s definitely a very bad one.
 “Better not!
 Trust me, it could cost you your head.
 I mean...”

 “Ha-ha, we wouldn’t want that, would we?
 I’m quite attached to it.”
-He smiles at me, like a rare bird he’s only seen in books.
+He smiles at me, the rare bird he only knows from his books.

 Most of the candles have burned out by now.
-The living room is nearly dark as there doesn’t seem to be any electric light.
-Apart from a large, Louis XIV-something-style oak table and two chairs, the room is packed with boxes.
-Most are still sealed, but the few that are open contain books—really old books, by the look of them—and nothing else.
+The living room is almost completely shrouded in darkness, as there doesn’t seem to be any electric light.
+I look at the enormous number of boxes stacked up around me.
+Most are still sealed, but the few that are open seem to contain books, really old books, by the look of them, and nothing else.

 “Uh… you must love reading?”
-I attempt to change the subject, blushing immediately.
+I attempt to change the subject, turning red immediately.
 Stupid question.
 My neighbor graciously pretends not to notice.

 “Dad, lessons are for school.”

-“You’re right, Angel.
-Although I must say, there’s probably more wisdom in comic books than in school books.
-Those comic book authors tap into a completely different spiritual source, so to speak.
-Some…” He trails off.
-“Sorry, Maxime—I mean Max.
+“You’re right, Angel, although, I must say, there’s probably more wisdom found in comic books than in school books.
+Those comic book authors tap into a deeper spiritual source, so to speak.
+Some…” he trails off.
+“Sorry, Maxime, I mean Max.
 Angel is right, I’m preaching.
-Let’s have some tea.”
+Let’s have some tea.
+Some rituals are sacred, don’t you agree?” my neighbor smiles.
+“Tea after school may be the most sacred of all.”

 “Remarkable, remarkable indeed!
 I’ve read about it, of course, but seeing it in real life... amazing.
 Has it always been like this?”
 I don’t answer.